zhenengxie/zhenengxie.github.io/_drafts/convolutions.md

 2. There exists i.i.d. random variables $$Y_1, \ldots, Y_n$$ with law $$\nu$$ such that $$\sum_{i=1}^n Y_i$$ has law $$\mu$$.
 3. The Fourier transform of $$\nu$$ is an $$n$$th root of the Fourier transform of $$\mu$$.
 </div>

+The equivalence of 1 and 2 follows from the first theorem.
+The equivalence of 2 and 3 follows from the fact that is two random variables are independent, the Fourier transform of their sum is the product of Fourier transforms of the individual random variables.

+The characterisation in terms of Fourier transforms is especially important.
+This is as the $$n$$root of a complex number is something we understand quite well, unlike the more abstract definition of a convoultional root.
+This will come into play when we talk about infinitely divisible random variables.